Firmer, Flatter Stomach

 Then the skin flap is stretched down and any extra skin is removed.
 A new hole is cut for your navel, which is stitched in place.
-Finally, the incision will be stitched, dressings will be applied and temporary tubes will be inserted to drain excess fluid from the surgical site.
+Finally, the incision is stitched, dressings applied and temporary tubes inserted to drain excess fluid from the surgical site.

 In a partial Abdominoplasty, the skin is separated only between the incision line and the navel.
 This skin flap is stretched down, the excess is removed and the flap is stitched back into place.

 After surgery, you will likely experience some fluid drainage from the incisions.
 Small drainage tubes will be inserted beneath the skin to prevent fluid buildup.
 The tube will be removed when the fluid production decreases.
 In some case we insert a drip in your arm to keep you hydrated after surgery.
 It usually removed when your hydration levels are replenished.
 You are likely to feel tired and sore for a few days following your surgery, but you will be up and around in twenty four to forty eight hours.